SecretFox/DropResearch/README.md

 **About**
-Tracks Dossiers from Dungeons,Raids,Scenarios,Regionals and Missions.
+Tracks dossiers from Dungeons,Raids,Scenarios,Regionals and Missions.
-Only chests that have chance to drop dossier are counted towards Dungeons/Raids/Regionals.
+Only chests/missions that have a chance to drop are counted.

 Also stores loot from raids and Caches.
 Data is stored per character, and persists between reloadui/restarting the game.
+There should be no issues using alts or other running the mod on multiple computers.

-Data will be sent to http://secretfox.pythonanywhere.com/ when bank is opened, but max once per hour.
+Collected data will get sent to http://secretfox.pythonanywhere.com/ when bank is opened, but max once per hour.
 Alternatively you can force synchronization with `/Option DropResearch_ForceSync true` chat command.
-Once upload has been completed all local data will be wiped to avoid inflating the preference file.
+Once upload has been completed all locally stored data will be wiped.

-To view data collected by you, you can use `/Option DropResearch_ShowData true` chat command.
+You can use `/Option DropResearch_ShowData true` chat command, to open in-game browser with your collected data.
+You can copy and share the browser address to share your data with others.

 **Known Issues**
 * Mission tracking won't work with my other mod, MissionUtils, because it bypasses the missionreport window.